A cultural question

-On the banks of the Neris River near Vilnius, the capital of Lithuania, the Grigiškės paper mill stands on 57 hectares of land.
+On the banks of the Neris River near Vilnius, the capital of Lithuania, the Grigiškės paper mill stands on 140 acres of land.
 The mill was established in 1823, and a modern production line for corrugated board was built in 2012.

 In both the maintenance workshop and the warehouse, everything is tidy and clean, with numbered spare parts resting in an orderly fashion on the shelves.
 Every piece of equipment, product and material has its place and is marked.
 This order helps the company effectively manage all the different pieces of equipment and make parts available when needed.